amoradi/amoradi.github.io/_notes/professor-frisbys-mostly-adequate-guide-to-functional-programming.md

 ## chapter 05 - Compostion

+**Composition** feels like function husbandry.
+You, breeder of functions, select two with traits you'd like to combine and mash them together to spawn a brand new one.

-+ takes two functions
++ takes two functions as params
++ x is piped through the 2 fns
 + returning one function as a composition of the two
-+ executes from right to left
++ executes parameters from right to left

 ```javascript
 var compose = function(f,g) {